Beyond Sunday Candy

 A sermon on love, faith, and queerness

 It is 1995.
 I am standing outside of Mount Nebo Pentecostal Church.
 White gloves don my caramel-coated hands.
 I search through my patent leather white purse for hard candy.
 I find it at the bottom, underneath a collection of used and unused tissues from today’s service.
 The crumpled dollar my mama gave me for today’s offering is gone rendering my purse useless except for holding these snotrags and the hard candy my grandmama gave me a few Sundays back.
 I had been saving it for a special day.
 Ain’t nothing special about today but it’s 1 PM, hot, and I’m hungry.
-There is no holier time for black folx than Sunday and perhaps for chubby little girls with grandmas, hard candy wrapped in strawberries is the holiest snack.
+There is no holier time for Black folks than Sunday and perhaps for chubby little girls with grandmas, hard candies wrapped in strawberry foil are the holiest Sunday snacks.

 I put the unwrapped candy in mouth and it takes like old love — like love that has been passed down to you, like love that prays for you, love that knew you before you was even born, like love that gon love you no matter what.
 It also tastes old because my grandmama probably had it in her purse since before I was even born.